 Finally, your free trial to paid subscriber conversion rate will likely be of the most importance (at least to the CEO/Board), as this conversion rate is ultimately measuring the success of the product – its features, usability, and value.
 For many companies, especially SaaS companies that offer a ‘freemium’ model (i.e. free trial, paid subscription thereafter), this can be a difficult metric to obtain.
 It often involves parsing the Google Analytics cookie, appending information such as Source, Medium and Keyword to database records, and then reporting on the conversion of these records from free to paid users.
-Luckily we’ve written a blog post to demystify this for you.

 As a newly emerging intergalactic travel company you’re probably not profitable right off the launch pad, so you won’t be calculating ROI just yet.